fontlabcom/extend-fontlab/docs/varia/fixes.md

 ---
 layout: default
-title: "Fix Python in FontLab 8 on macOS 10.13 High Sierra"
+title: "Fixes"
 ---

+# Fixes

-# Fix Python in FontLab 8 on macOS 10.13 High Sierra
+## Fix Python in FontLab 8 on macOS 10.13 High Sierra

 If you’re running FontLab 8 on macOS 10.13 High Sierra and would like to use Python scripts, you need to run a special fix.